jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 inactive until the target of its effect leaves the area.
 Casting spells within the region with equal or less Magnitude automatically fail.

-Grasping-Coyote has journeyed to the long forbidden temple crypts of Tezcatlipoca, searching for the tomb of a high priest rumoured to have been interred with a staff possessing the power to cause death from afar.
-Although not a devout worshipper of the gods, Grasping-Coyote is an accomplished thief with much Common Magic at his command and an enchanted feathered cloak which provides Protection 6.
+> Grasping-Coyote has journeyed to the long forbidden temple crypts of Tezcatlipoca, searching
+> for the tomb of a high priest rumoured to have been interred with a staff possessing the power
+> to cause death from afar.
+Although not a devout worshipper of the gods, Grasping-Coyote
+> is an accomplished thief with much Common Magic at his command and an enchanted
+> feathered cloak which provides Protection 6.
 Casting Detect Undead he enters the catacombs.
-Fatefully the tomb is warded by a Magnitude 6 Accursed Aura, rendering all his spells inactive.
-Thus he is taken by complete surprise when the skeletal guardians attack, easily ripping him apart without the aid of his cloak’s magic.
+> Fatefully the tomb is warded by a Magnitude 6 Accursed Aura, rendering all his spells
+> inactive.
+Thus he is taken by complete surprise when the skeletal guardians attack, easily
+> ripping him apart without the aid of his cloak’s magic.

-Anaemia
+### Anaemia

 Instant, Ranged, Rank Initiate, Resist (Resilience)

 This miracle causes blood within a creature to be thinned, weakening them significantly.
 If not resisted, the spell will reduce the target’s Fatigue level as per Exsanguination on page 10.
-The victim suffers the loss of one level per two points of the miracle’s 30
+The victim suffers the loss of one level per two points of the miracle’s Magnitude.
-Alex Greene (order #3262370)                                                                           7
-         Magnitude.
 At the conclusion of the miracle the victim’s fatigue level recovers to its previous value, assuming the spell was not fatal.

-Bless Sacrifice
+### Bless Sacrifice

 Duration 15, Rank Initiate, Touch

 Used to ensure the sacrifice reaches a deserving afterlife, this miracle guarantees the